Peter Jason

-Peter Edward Ostling (July 22, 1944 – February 20, 2025), better known as Peter Jason, was an American character actor.
-He often played military personnel, law enforcement agents, and authority figures in both films and television series.
+Peter Edward Ostling (July 22, 1944 – February 20, 2025), known professionally as Peter Jason, was an American character actor.
+He appeared in over 250 film and television roles from his debut in 1967 through the mid-2020's, and was notably a regular in the films of directors Walter Hill and John Carpenter.
+He often played military personnel, law enforcement agents, and authority figures, as well as his portrayal as Con Stapleton on the television series Deadwood (2004–06, 2019).

-Early life
+Early life and education

 Born in the Hollywood neighborhood of Los Angeles, Jason grew up on the Balboa Peninsula, Newport Beach.
-Jason was a self-described "surf bum" until the age of eighteen, when he acted on stage for the first time and became "an actor bum."
+Jason was a self-described "surf bum" until the age of 18, when he acted on stage for the first time and became "an actor bum."
 He had the lead role, playing Sheridan Whiteside in his high school's adaptation of The Man Who Came to Dinner.
 From there, he "never had a job, never worked for a living, just played for the rest of [his] life."
 He continued acting at Orange Coast College, citing his favorite role there as Harold Hill in The Music Man.

-After hitchhiking to Pittsburgh for a stint at Carnegie Institute of Technology, Jason returned to California and helped to start the South Coast Repertory Theatre in his hometown.
+After hitchhiking to Pittsburgh for a stint at Carnegie Institute of Technology, along with work at the Paper Mill Playhouse and the American Conservatory Theater, Jason returned to California and helped to start the South Coast Repertory Theatre in his hometown.
 After an appearance on The Red Skelton Show, he joined AFTRA and soon after began work in film.